Tyler-Sweeting/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+#### here

 ### Analysis of Outcomes Based on Goals

+#### here

 ### Challenges and Difficulties Encountered

+#### The Challenges I faced while working on this project were mostly in getting comfortable with new functions in excel.
+I am still getting more consistent with working with filters, and getting faster at organizing them and clearing them.
+The most difficult part for me was the counsif function, as I tried to get that one through trial and error and learning on my own.

 ## Results